 (Amd) 5901.1 Scope.
 The storage and use of flammable solids shall be in accordance with this chapter and NFPA 400.
-The provisions of this code regulates items involving building construction, services and/or systems.
-Pursuant to Connecticut General Statutes section 29-291a as amended by Public Act 21-165 the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.
+The provisions of this code regulates items involving building construction, services or systems.
+Pursuant to section 29-291a of the Connecticut General Statutes, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.